electric-cloud/ec-specs-tool/README.md

 > c:\tools\ec-specs-tool\ec-specs.bat c:\tools\ec-specs-tool\samples\BasicSpec.groovy

   ```
-  On *nix system, we need to grant execute permission on the ex-spec script first,
+  On *nix system, we need to grant execute permission on the ec-spec script first,
   so use the following commands to run the samples/BasicSpec.groovy specification test,
   assuming the zip file is extracted in /opt/tools/ec-spec-tool:
   a) chmod +x /opt/tools/ec-spec-tool/ec-spec